aseldawy/CS167/Projects/ProjectA.md

 |    CRIMINAL DAMAGE| CRIMINAL DEFACEMENT| true |  1.0|       0.0|
 |            ROBBERY|STRONGARM - NO WE...| false|  0.0|       0.0|

-- Compute the precision and recall of the result you found and include them in the report for the 100,000 points dataset.
+- Compute the total time, precision and recall of the result you found and include them in the report for the 10,000 and 100,000 points dataset.